JoeMrCoffee/OpenSalesInventory/README.md

 - Create and manage users -- ready
 - Handle logins and split out customers from admins -- ready
 - Manage products and uploads -- ready
-- Allow for images to be uploaded for the products  -- TBD
+- Allow for images to be uploaded for the products  -- ready
 - Create a product view page -- TBD
 - Allow for detailed product view -- TBD
 - Manage orders -- TBD